saucelabs/sauce-docs/docs/visual/e2e-testing/notifications.md

 <img src={useBaseUrl('img/visual/e2e-add-webhook.png')} alt="E2E Add Webhook"/>

 That's it!
-When a test run finds UI changes, you will now receive a notification in your Hipchat room with a link that takes you to the Screener test results.
+When a test run finds UI changes, you will now receive a notification in your HipChat room with a link that takes you to the Screener test results.